 I believe that anti-oppression work within any identity spectrum begins with learning about and acknowledging the violent system of thinking that is in the process of ravaging the well-being of every person on – and including – this planet.
 The harm that is caused by this system is different for different people depending on their social location.
-This is why I have shared mine above; this context is important to acknowledge as I will always be taking responsibility for unlearning the internalized -isms and -phobias that this violent system of thinking has socialized me with.
+This is why I have shared mine above; this context is important to acknowledge as I will always be taking responsibility for unlearning the internalized -isms and biases that this violent system of thinking has conditioned and socialized me with.

 I am NOT an expert on anti-oppression work.
 To the folks who are relatively new to anti-oppression work, I encourage you to check out this Unlearning Resource Library – a free, self-guided space that I have put together which features many of the educators, articles and exercises that I have come across on my journey so far.

 CONTENT WARNING: This section briefly refers to the tragedy of residential ‘schools.’
 “CW‘ will frame this section.
 When you see “CW,” you can choose whether you’d like to engage with that part or not.